Part 3 of 4 in our research series

 We must work together to do this.
 We can only make a meaningful impact if we work as efficiently as possible, and that requires collaboration.

-Inspectorio offers Rise platform for free to help in the fight against COVID-19
+Inspectorio offers Rise platform to help in the fight against COVID-19

 Given what we see and know now about how the novel coronavirus is impacting these hubs of industry, how can we reactivate supply chains activities, and therefore, livelihoods – without risk of another outbreak?